Photo by John Conner Coulston / MTSU Sidelines Archive

 The FBI’s Uniform Crime Reporting Program explains that “violent crime is made up of four offenses: murder and nonnegligent manslaughter, forcible rape, robbery and aggravated assault.”

 The semiannual report displays all the crime data that local law enforcement agencies provided to the FBI from January to June of 2017.
 The data shows offenses reported to law enforcement by cities with over 100,000 in population.
 In Tennessee, these cities are Nashville, Memphis, Knoxville, Chattanooga, Clarksville and Murfreesboro.
 Nashville is the most populated of these cities, and Murfreesboro is the least with 129,730 residents as of 2016.
+If you feel that you have been a victim of crime you could contact capable criminal defense lawyers Brown, Bradshaw & Moffat.

 “We’ve really put an emphasis on our proactive policing, specifically around the university,” Shane McFarland, the mayor of Murfreesboro, told Sidelines.
 “I think (the low crime level) has to do with a collaborative effort between the police department, the city, the university and all of the key players here in the community.”